vmware-tanzu/velero/site/content/docs/main/customize-installation.md

 velero client config set colorized=false
 ```

-Note, that if you specify `--colorized=true` as a CLI option it will override
+Note that if you specify `--colorized=true` as a CLI option it will override
 the config file setting.